Workflow engines in Workbench: Cromwell, dsub, and Nextflow

 Introduction

 Verily Workbench enables you to run workflows at scale using tools that are popular across the life sciences community.
-In this document, you’ll discover how to choose the right workflow engine for your work, and where you can find and run existing workflows.
-This document provides architectural insights into how tools such as Cromwell, dsub, and Nextflow execute within the Workbench environment so that you can run workflows on your data at scale.
+In this document, you’ll discover how to choose from Cromwell, dsub, and Nextflow for your work, and where you can find and run existing workflows.

 Choosing a workflow engine

-Though Workbench provides first-class support for running WDL-based workflows on Cromwell, users are not locked into this technology.
-With multiple workflow engines available, how do you choose which one to use?
-Perhaps you want to make use of Verily Workbench's built-in support for Cromwell; in other cases the decision may be made for you by:
+With multiple workflow engines available in Workbench, how do you choose which one to use?
+Perhaps you want to make use of Workbench's built-in support for Cromwell and Nextflow.
+In other cases, the decision may be made for you by:

 - Standardized engine(s) selected by your organization or team